College Gardens 1

 No analysis available

-I looked for owner-occupancy indicators such as a percentage, 'majority owner occupied,' or 'highly owner occupied' and found none.
-The remarks discuss unit condition, financing, and location, but do not provide any occupancy-rate information.
+I looked for owner-occupancy indicators such as a percentage, 'majority owner occupied,' or 'highly owner occupied.'
+The remarks contain no occupancy-rate language, so the owner-occupancy percentage is not stated in the listings.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.